RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Talent Search: A White Box Example

 \header{Pointwise vs.\ Listwise Ranking Explanations} From our synthetic example we see that simply using a pointwise explanation approach to explain listwise ranking decisions fails to consider interactions between the feature values of different documents.
 Features that are important for a high ranking score are assigned a high attribution value, independent of whether they are important for the relative ordering of the list.

-\header{Selection is not Attribution} While feature selection can be a useful tool for understanding ranking models, in some situations more nuanced explanations are necessary to interpret model decisions.
-Next to the overall bad agreement with the feature selection and the importance in this example, even if the selection approach would correctly identify the most important features, for all queries but the qualified query, this feature selection would be the same, making it impossible to identify biases in the model the way we can when considering attribution values.
+\header{Selection is not Attribution} While feature selection can be a useful tool for understanding ranking models, more nuanced explanations are sometimes necessary to interpret model decisions.
+Even if the selection approach correctly identifies the most important features, a feature attribution approach is needed to gain detailed insight into the relative importance of the features impacting for example model bias.

-\section{Quantitative feature attribution evaluating}
+\header{Limitations of White Box Check Evaluation} We acknowledge the limitations of the qualitative evaluation in this section due to the subjective nature of estimated importance, the synthetic experiment setup, and the limited number of queries investigated.
+Nevertheless, this section is crucial for providing insights into using listwise feature attribution methods like \method.
+To complement this qualitative evaluation, we will quantitatively compare \method to a broad range of baselines in Section~\ref{section:experiments}.

+\section{Quantitative Feature Attribution Evaluating}

 The quantitative evaluation of explanations is a difficult task~\citep{lucic-2021-multistakeholder}.
 In contrast to usual machine learning tasks, where labeled data to benchmark different models can be used for the evaluation, for explanations there is nothing like a \emph{ground truth explanation}.
-Prior work on evaluating feature attribution often defaults to evaluating the feature selection of the top-$k$ features instead~\cite{rong-2022-consistent}.
-Especially for the ranking task, selection does not equal attribution.
-We introduce a evaluation framework that aims to directly evaluate the second property from Section~\ref{section:definition_properties}, i.e., how well the relative importance of the feature importance values is captured by the attribution explanations.
-We pose the following two research questions: \begin{enumerate*}[label=(\textbf{RQ\arabic*})] \item Does \method order feature attributes more accurately than existing approaches? \item Does \method accurately approximate feature importance? \end{enumerate*} We describe our experimental setup in Section~\ref{section:experiments_setup}.
-In Section~\ref{section:experiments_approximating} we describe how we estimate feature importance for use as \emph{ground truth feature attributes}.
-In Section~\ref{section:expriments_evaluation_measures} we define the evaluation framework.
-Section~\ref{section:experiments_results} presents the experimental results.
-We close with a discussion in Section~\ref{section:experiments_discussion}.
+Evaluating feature attribution values in particular is challenging, leading to prior work on evaluating feature attribution often defaults to evaluating the feature selection of the top-$k$ features instead~\cite{rong-2022-consistent}.
+We will follow this strategy, by defining Preservation and Deletion Checks~\cite{nauta2023anecdotal} for listwise explanations.
+We pose the following two research questions on the correctness/completeness of the explanations: \begin{enumerate*}[label=(\textbf{RQ\arabic*})] \item Are explanations generated with RankingSHAP faithful to the model decision in terms of overall order of the documents?
+And \item Can \method identify features responsible for the distribution of exposure in the ranked list? \end{enumerate*} We describe our experimental setup in Section~\ref{section:experiments_setup}, our evaluation framework in Section~\ref{section:expriments_evaluation_measures}, and our experimental results in Section~\ref{section:experiments_results}.